hrchu/mogilefs-all-in-one-docker/README.md

 # Acknowledgement

-Artifacts is based on [Jeffutter](https://hub.docker.com/r/jeffutter/mogile-tracker)'s contribution.
+The work is based on [Jeffutter](https://hub.docker.com/r/jeffutter/mogile-tracker)'s contribution.
 I enjoy his work for many years.
 However, he does not maintain it anymore.
-Besides, he removed all source code, so I decided to build a new one with many improvements.
+Besides, he removed all source code, so I decided to build a new one with significant improvements.